melt-umn/melt-website/silver/ref/decl/occurs/index.md

 ## Convenience syntax

-The most strongly prefered, whenever possible, means of declaring attribute occurrences is described on the [nonterminal declaration page](/silver/ref/decl/nonterminals/).
-There is also a convenient mention of merging occurs on declarations and [attribute declarations](/silver/ref/decl/attributes/).
+The most strongly preferred, whenever possible, means of declaring attribute occurrences is described on the [nonterminal declaration page](/silver/ref/decl/nonterminals/).
+There is also a means of merging occurs on declarations with the [attribute declarations](/silver/ref/decl/attributes/) themselves.
+Occurs declarations by themselves are rare in Silver code.

 Additionally it is possible to declare more than one attribute, more than one nonterminal, or both in one occurs on declaration: